- 01283 537123

 A pool car provided for staff to use on business journeys is not taxable as a benefit in kind, and can be used to ensure that staff use economical and environmentally friendly transport where public transport is not available or appropriate.

-Cars emitting CO2 at a specified level are taxed on rates varying from 13% to 37% of the list price.
+Cars emitting CO2 at a specified level are taxed on rates varying from 0% to 37% of the list price.
+The rate used is also now determined on whether the car was registered pre or post 6 April 2020.Electric cars have zero emissions and the relevant rate for 2020/21 is 0%, thus providing a tax-free benefit.

-Cars running solely on diesel fuel are currently subject to a 4% supplement.
+Cars running solely on diesel fuel are currently subject to a 4% supplement up to a maximum of 37%, unless RDE2-compliant.